Vail Signature Events: 8 Fun Ways to Celebrate Culture in Colorado

 For three days, Vail Oktoberfest guests sample beers from all over the world and region.
 They also enjoy games like keg bowling, bratwurst-eating contests, live music, costume contests and family-friendly activities.
 Children have their own family zone, where they see entertainers, make arts and crafts, and create items to take home.
 Vail Oktoberfest is held one weekend in Lionshead Village and another in Vail Village.

 What better way to get into the holiday spirit than playing outside in the snow?
-Visitors can do just that at Vail Holidaze, an event full of outdoor activities for the family, shopping, lighting ceremonies and live seasonal shows.
+Visitors can do just that at Vail Holidaze, an event full of outdoor activities, shopping, lighting ceremonies and live seasonal shows.

-Both Vail Village and Lionshead Village come alive with strings of lights, ice skating rinks and free concerts.
-Kids especially love Vail Holidaze because there’s so much for them to do.
-For example, they can visit with Santa, decorate holiday cookies, create and paint paper lanterns, and explore the outdoor ice theater.
+Both Vail Village and Lionshead Village come alive with lights, ice skating rinks and free concerts.
+Kids especially love Vail Holidaze because there’s so much to do.
+For example, they visit with Santa, decorate holiday cookies, create and paint paper lanterns, and explore the outdoor ice theater.

 Anytime is a good time to attend these Vail signature events!
 Plan a trip and browse vacation rentals in Vail.